atweiden/finn/doc/Syntax.md

 [1]: /finn/cities-in-ca/a-through-f.finn
 ```

-This type of Sectional Inline can only appear outside of Sectional Blocks:
+This type of Include can only appear outside of Sectional Blocks:

 - at the very top of the Finn source document, or
 - following a blank line, horizontal rule or comment block, or
-- as part of a consecutive series of Sectional Inlines separated by
+- as part of a consecutive series of Include separated by newline
-  newline

-### Finn-mode vs Text-mode Sectional Inlines
+### Finn-mode vs Text-mode Includes

-In each Sectional Inline example so far, the Section Sign (`§`) has been
+In each Include example so far, the Section Sign (`§`) has been used.
+The
-used.
-The `§` indicates the Sectional Inline has requested a resource to
+`§` indicates the Include has requested a resource to be processed in
-be processed in *Finn-mode*.
-In *Finn-mode* the requested resource will
+*Finn-mode*.
+In *Finn-mode* the requested resource will be treated as if
-be treated as if it is a Finn source document (if a file is requested
+it is a Finn source document (if a file is requested by path/reference)
-by path/reference) or Sectional Block (if a Sectional Block is requested
+or Sectional Block (if a Sectional Block is requested by name).
-by name).

-*Text-mode* Sectional Inlines come in handy when you want to simply
+*Text-mode* Includes come in handy when you want to simply embed the
-embed the contents of a file, as in the following example:
+contents of a file, as in the following example:

 ```finn
 The History of the Alligator